DominicThorpe/iridescent_compiler/README.md

 ### Control Structures

-Currently, the only supported control structure is the function, however, I plan to add:
+Currently, the language supports the following flow control structures:
+  - functions
+  - if, else-if, else (IEIE) structures

+The following are also planned:
   - for loops,
-  - indefinite loops (from which shall come while loops using `break`),
-  - if-else if-else structures
+  - while loops,
+  - indefinite loops,
   - ternary structures

-These shall function much the same as their equivalents in C. I may also add a proper while loop.
+These shall function much the same as their equivalents in C.

 ### Statements